bagohart/cd-deep-broot.fish/README.md

 alias cdd 'cd_deep_broot --min-depth=2 --hidden'
 ```
 `cd_deep_broot` offers a number of arguments most of which are passed to both `fd` and `broot`.
+(Note that arguments for broot and fd are partly incompatible, so they are translated internally.)

 ### `H/hidden`
 Include hidden directories (and files) in the search.